-A private network is one that is dedicated to cluster communication and is accessible by administrators but not by users:
+A private network is one that is dedicated to cluster communication and is accessible by administrators but not by users.

-• The cluster software uses the private network to send the heartbeat/control messages necessary for the cluster configuration to function.
+The cluster software uses the private network to send the heartbeat/control messages necessary for the cluster configuration to function.
 If there are delays in receiving heartbeat messages, the cluster software may determine that a node is not responding and remove it from FailSafe membership.
-The node will be reset.

-• Rebooting network equipment can cause the nodes in a cluster to lose communication; the cluster will move into a degraded state if communication between nodes is lost.
-Using a private network limits the traffic on the network and therefore will help avoid unnecessary resets or disconnects.
-Also, because the messaging protocol does not prevent snooping (viewing) or spoofing (in which one machine on the network masquerades as another), a network with restricted access is safer than one with user access.
+Using a private network limits the traffic on the public network and therefore will help avoid unnecessary resets or disconnects.

+The messaging protocol does not prevent snooping (viewing) or spoofing (in which one machine on the network masquerades as another); therefore, a private network is safer than a public network.

-Therefore, because the performance and security characteristics of a public network could cause problems in the cluster and because heartbeat is very timing-dependent (even small variations can cause problems), a private network is required.
+Therefore, because the performance and security characteristics of a public network could cause problems in the cluster and because heartbeat is very timing-dependent (even small variations can cause problems), SGI recommends a dedicated private network to which all nodes are attached.
+This private network would then be used to send heartbeat/control messages.